shmul/mule/README.md

 This sets up a server with all the relevant development dependencies and an Nginx server that is accessible from the your host at localhost:3000/mule/

 #### Docker
 Mule ships with a couple of Docker files used to automate the unit tests across multiple Lua versions.
-Additionally a Docker file with a mule+nginx setup is provided.
+Additionally a Docker file with a mule+Nginx setup is provided.

 # License